We all need a certain amount of fat in our diet. But what’s the right kind?

-Unsaturated fats – there are two types of these: polyunsaturated and monounsaturated fat.
+There are two types of these: polyunsaturated and monounsaturated fat.
 Replacing saturated fats with polyunsaturated and monounsaturated fats helps lower LDL-cholesterol.
 These types of fats are usually found in plant-based foods like vegetable oils, seeds and nuts.

-Monounsaturated fats are most commonly found in olives, nuts, avocados, olive oil, rapeseed oil, groundnut oil and spreads made from them.
+Are most commonly found in olives, nuts, avocados, olive oil, rapeseed oil, groundnut oil and spreads made from them.

-Polyunsaturated fats provide us with the ‘essential’ fatty acids that the body needs to function normally.
+Provide us with the ‘essential’ fatty acids that the body needs to function normally.
 Essential fatty acids must be provided by the diet since the body cannot generate these alone.
 These are collectively known as omega-3 and omega-6 fats and have been shown to help maintain healthy cholesterol levels.

-Saturated fats are normally naturally hard at room temperature and are found in the greatest quantities in animal products (such as dairy), meats, and manufactured goods (such as cakes, biscuits and pies).
+Are normally naturally hard at room temperature and are found in the greatest quantities in animal products (such as dairy), meats, and manufactured goods (such as cakes, biscuits and pies).
 Eaten in excess, saturated fats have been associated with raised levels of ‘bad’ LDL-cholesterol in the blood – one of the main contributors to heart disease.

-Trans fats occur naturally in very small amounts in foods such as meat and dairy products, but are also formed when liquid oils are hydrogenated to make them solid.
+Occur naturally in very small amounts in foods such as meat and dairy products, but are also formed when liquid oils are hydrogenated to make them solid.
 It is best to avoid trans fats wherever possible as they have been linked to poorer health.
 Like saturated fats, trans fats can raise cholesterol levels in the blood.

 - Eat at least two portions of fish per week, one of which should be oily (choose from salmon, mackerel, sardines, pilchards or herring)